Historiography of India: Marxist School

 One debate in Indian history that relates to a historical materialist schema is on the nature of feudalism in India.
 D. D. Kosambi in the 1960s outlined the idea of "feudalism from below" and "feudalism from above".
 Element of his feudalism thesis was rejected by R.S.
-Sharma in his monograph Indian Feudalism (2005) and various other books,R S Sharma, Indian Feudalism (book), 2005R S Sharma, India's Ancient Past, Oxford University Press, New Delhi, 2005 However R. S. Sharma also largely agrees with Kosambi in his various other books.R S Sharma, Early Medieval Indian Society: A Study in Feudalisation, Orient Longman, Kolkata, 2001, pp. 177–85D N Jha, The Feudal Order: State Society and Ideology in Early Medieval India, Manohar Publishers, New Delhi, 2002 Most Indian Marxian historians argue that the economic origins of communalism are feudal remnants and the economic insecurities caused by slow development in India.
+Sharma in his monograph Indian Feudalism (2005) and various other books, However R. S. Sharma also largely agrees with Kosambi in his various other books.
+Most Indian Marxian historians argue that the economic origins of communalism are feudal remnants and the economic insecurities caused by slow development in India.

 Even non-academic and laymen contributions to Marxist Historiography exist in India.
 The book "Coffee Housinte Katha" (The Story of Coffee House), written in Malayalam, a regional language of India, spoken in the state of Kerala, by one of the leaders of the Indian Coffee House Movement, Nadakkal Parameswaran Pillai, is an example of this.
 Politicians like Shripad Amrit Dange have also contributed to Marxian historiography.

 Criticism

 The Marxian school of Indian historiography is accused of being too ideologically influenced.
-Though influenced by Marxist theory B. R. Ambedkar criticized Marxists, as he deemed them to be unaware or ignorant of the specifics of caste issues.Jadhav, Narendra (1991).
-"Neglected Economic Thought of Babasaheb Ambedkar".
-Economic and Political Weekly.
-26 (15): 980–982.
-ISSN 0012-9976.
-JSTOR 4397927.
+Though influenced by Marxist theory B. R. Ambedkar criticized Marxists, as he deemed them to be unaware or ignorant of the specifics of caste issues.
 Also though most criticisms of Marxian historiography is levied by people who are not historians, some historians have debated Marxian historians and critically examined their analysis of the history of India.